” …hearing of your love and faith which you have toward the Lord Jesus and toward all the saints…”

 Paul now gives the reason he thanked God for Philemon in the previous verse.
 He continually was “hearing” [present tense] of Philemon’s character.
 Philemon developed a capacity of character that coupled “love and faith” together.
 He was a man of great spiritual caliber.
 Philemon was a man who loved and trusted the Lord Jesus and loved fellow Christians.

-Paul appeals to Philemon’s character in forgiving the runaway slave Onesimus for his crimes, “Philemon, your genuine faith in the Lord Jesus and your love for Him gives you the capacity to forgive.
-You were forgiven so you now have the capacity to forgive.
+Paul appeals to Philemon’s character in forgiving the runaway slave Onesimus for his crimes, “Philemon, your genuine faith in the Lord Jesus and your love for Him give you the capacity to forgive.
+You were forgiven, so you now have the capacity to forgive.
 Forgive Onesimus for what he did.”

 The “love” here is the love of self-sacrifice.
 This love does not come from emotions but from the will that has its source in humility.
 It says in effect, “I will sacrifice my pride to love you.
 I will do what it takes to meet your need.”
 This is a love that transcends emotion and does what it does out of a higher principle.